 International Student Services (ISS) offers a wide variety of services and programs to international students at UW-Madison.
 The ISS staff provides information and programs to international students about the campus and community and provides support and assistance concerning visa and related immigration issues.
-UW-Madison is required to investigate all known incidents of sexual assault, domestic violence, dating violence and/or stalking.
+ISS is not a confidential service and staff are required to report all known incidents of sexual assault, domestic violence, dating violence and/or stalking to the Title IX Coordinator for potential investigation.

-International Student Services 716 Langdon St., 217 Red Gym, Madison, WI (608) 262-2044 iss.wisc.edu
+716 Langdon St., 217 Red Gym, Madison, WI (608) 262-2044 | iss.wisc.edu